raunak42/ELT-Project/README.md

 4. Frontend can be made prettier.
 5. Page for displaying rows of individual order-details for categories has not been created yet.
 The api and data fetching logic is ready to handle this frontend requirement.
 6. Responsiveness not suitable enough for handheld devices yet.
+7. Sending processed data from the backend to the frontend takes some time due to large number of rows and multiple such arrays, need to figure that out.

 ## Database Schema